Inside PropTech's $82B Capital Cycle

 By capital deployed, Infrastructure dominates at $25 billion — 30% of total tracked funding.
 Logistics ($13.4B), Residential ($12.4B), and Construction ($8.5B) follow.
 But by deal count, the order reverses: Residential leads with 410 tracked rounds, followed by Construction (362) and Infrastructure (339).

-FinTech led all sectors in YoY growth, driven by significant rounds, including CoStar's $1.9 billion acquisition of Domain Holdings, Bilt Rewards' rise to a $11 billion valuation, and Juniper Square's unicorn status.
+Significant rounds include CoStar's $1.9 billion acquisition of Domain Holdings, Bilt Rewards' rise to an $11 billion valuation, and Juniper Square's unicorn status.
+Financial services functionality is increasingly table stakes, not differentiation.

-Residential also accelerated sharply, while Construction Tech grew steadily, reflecting both pent-up demand and new AI-enabled capabilities.
-Construction remains the most active sector by deal count (101 rounds in 2025 alone), and capital is catching up to activity as the category matures beyond point solutions into integrated platforms.
+For Construction Tech, the momentum reflects both pent-up demand and new AI-enabled capabilities.
+Construction remains the most active sector by deal count (101 rounds in 2025 alone), and capital is finally catching up to activity as the category matures beyond point solutions into integrated platforms.

 Market Structure